 Most important health messages

 Take a multivitamin with 400 micrograms of folic acid every day and eat healthy foods.
-Folic acid may protect babies against birth defects and may protect women against heart disease, cervical and colon cancer and possibly breast cancer.
+Folic acid can protect babies against birth defects and may protect women against heart disease.

 To learn more about preconception, visit Folic acid, Get ready for pregnancy and Trying to get pregnant.

 To learn more about pregnancy, visit Your pregnant body, Prenatal care, Eating and nutrition, Physical activity, Emotional and life changes, Staying safe, Alcohol and drugs, Get ready for labor, Vaginal birth, C-section, Pregnancy complications and Preterm labor.